 Who Needs Cyber Insurance?

-All organizations that use technology and need Cyber Insurance.
-Any organization whose operations may be subject to disruption from the failure or breach of technology should have Cyber Insurance.
+All organizations that use technology need Cyber Insurance, especially any organization whose operations may be subject to disruption from the failure or breach of technology.
 This includes organizations that:

 Why Do You Need Cyber Insurance?